What makes a tree protected and how to find out

 FAQs:

-What is the consequence if I do work on a protected tree without permission?
+What is the consequence if I do work on a tree that is protected without permission?

-Can I appeal a TPO or preservation order?
+Can I contest a TPO or preservation order?

-Can I take down a protected tree?
+Can I remove a protected tree?

 Conclusion